mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 3/17 Dusk At Cubist Castle - The Olivia Tremor Control
 * 1st Listen: Pretty.. very? good
 * 2nd Listen: Very good
+* 3rd Listen: Very good

 Definitively, very good.
 Pop that doesn't emulate, but builds on those that came before.
-It feels as though The Beatles' experimentation had been boiled down into ideas that work and those that don't - the ideas that work soley realized through this album.
+It feels as though The Beatles' experimentation had been boiled down into ideas that worked and those that didn't - the ideas that worked soley realized through this album.
 Everything from *Jumping Fences* to the 10x *Green Typewriters* - "How much longer.. can I wait?", in 1996 we had  arrived.

 ## 3/16 Richard D. James Album - Aphex Twin
 * 4th or 5th Listen: Pretty good